t-student/websource/content/post/apply01.md

 +++
-title = "Using apply functions in R"
+title = "WORK IN PROGRESS ALERT - Using apply functions in R"

 date = 2018-05-22
 lastmod = 2018-05-22